amirmvahed/introduction-to-next-js/lessons/03-routing/C-nested-routes.md

 By creating a nested folder structure, Next.js automatically routes the files accordingly.
 This simplifies the process of creating nested routes and enhances the organization and structure of your application.

+> 💻 <a href="https://github.com/amirmvahed/next-dk-code/tree/02-nested-routes/app" target="_blank">Click here to watch state of project.</a>